Cray-HPE/docs-csm/operations/network/management_network/validate_cabling.md

 What you would be looking from here is the differences between the SHCD and actual network configuration.

-In the above example, incorrect cabling was detected oh the sw-spine-001 switch on port 1:
+In the above example, incorrect cabling was detected on the sw-spine-001 switch on port 1:

 .........ncn-w001:***pcie-slot1:1***    ncn-w001:***pcie-slot1:2***